solace-fi/solace-docs/docs/dev-docs/contracts/Treasury.md

     uint256 _amountOutMinimum
   ) external
 ```
 Manually swaps a token.
-Can only be called by the current governor.
+Can only be called by the current `governor`.

-Swaps the entire balance in case some tokens were unknowingly received.
+It swaps the entire balance in case some tokens were unknowingly received.
 Reverts if the swap was unsuccessful.

 #### Parameters:
 | Name | Type | Description                                                          |